The Face of Health Care

 Sometimes parents know best.
 Chelsea Uzibor ’22 can testify to that.
 When she was applying to colleges, on the advice …

-After you graduate from the program, you’ll be eligible to take the initial NCLEX-RN licensure examination.
-Once you successfully pass, you’ll be able to pursue job opportunities across the country.
+After you earn your Nursing bachelor’s degree, you’ll be eligible to take the initial NCLEX-RN licensure examination.
+Upon passing, you’ll be able to pursue job opportunities across the country.
 Approximately 95-98% of Russell Sage College nursing graduates are employed in diverse health-care settings.

-Many graduates of the program continue on at Russell Sage College to pursue graduate degrees in Nursing.
+Many students with a Bachelor of Science in Nursing pursue graduate degrees in Nursing at Russell Sage College.
 The master of science degree program offers a variety of nurse practitioner programs, including adult-gerontology primary care, family, psych and adult-gerontology acute care.

 You’ll be introduced to faculty-directed clinicals in our state-of-the-art simulation labs.
 After you gain experience there, you’ll transition to a variety of clinical settings, including acute and community-based care of the adult (including geriatric), pediatric, maternal/child (including labor and delivery), psychiatric and community populations.